mvcds/my-library/maths/probability-theory/Null hypothesis.md

 ---

-The [[Confidence Levels|rejection zone]] means that we're rejecting the null hypothesis and thus our own hypothesis is the correct one
+The [[Confidence Level|rejection zone]] means that we're rejecting the null hypothesis and thus our own hypothesis is the correct one